EMcKague/EMcKague/README.md

 Hello! 👋 My name is Evan McKague.
 I'm working on finishing my bachelors degree in computer science from Oregon State University.
-I'm having fun right now working with Python, React
+I'm having fun right now working with Python, React, MySQL, C, and Javascript.

 ## Where you can reach me
 Feel free to contact me about anything coding related!
-You reach me on twitter (, or discord (.
+You reach me on twitter (https://twitter.com/DevEvanM), or discord (DevEvanM#2960).

 <!---